Horbenkodev/hugo-blog/content/posts/kotlin-how-to-make-java-developers-life-easier/index.md

 ---
-title: 'Kotlin: How to Make a Java Developer''s Life Easier?'
+title: "Kotlin: How to Make a Java Developer's Life Easier?"
+breadcrumbs: Kotlin Overview
+draft: false
-publishDate: '2016-12-07T00:00:00Z'
+publishDate: 2016-12-07T00:00:00Z
-authors: []
+image: Kotlin-for-java-developers.jpg
+og_image: Kotlin-for-java-developers.jpg
 description: On February 15, 2016 JetBrains company released v1.0 of Kotlin.
   Let's discuss why Kotlin is good and if there are any drawbacks of using this language, both for developers and for entrepreneurs.
-image: Kotlin-for-java-developers.jpg
-og_image: Kotlin.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - marketing-team
 categories:
   - development
+industries: []
 ---
 On February 15, 2016 JetBrains company released version 1.0 of <a href="https://kotlinlang.org/" target="_blank">Kotlin</a>, a programming language that has been in development for about 5 years.
 This language works on JVM.
 We've already talked about what <a href="https://anadea.info/services/web-development/java">Java development</a> is with our developer Alexander Mihalchenko.
 Today, we met again with Alexander, this time to discuss Kotlin - why Kotlin is good and if there are any drawbacks of using this language, both for developers and for entrepreneurs.

+## Interview with Alex

 **Hello, Alex.**<br>
 Hi to you too.